 Common Causes of Dizziness or Vertigo

-At the Balance and Vestibular Center, we treat common causes of dizziness or vertigo.
+When you receive treatment for balance and vestibular issues, we treat common causes of dizziness or vertigo.
 To learn more about these causes, please refer to the articles listed below, which take you to our Dartmouth-Hitchcock Healthwise® Health Encyclopedia website:

 - Acoustic neuroma: Information about acoustic neuroma, a benign tumor on the vestibular nerve.